Robbie Weinhardt: Detroit Tigers

+Weinhardt was drafted by the Detroit Tigers in the 10th round, with the 313th overall selection, of the 2008 Major League Baseball draft.
 He was called up to the majors for the first time on July 7, 2010.
 Weinhardt pitched an inning, giving up one run in his first career outing against the Baltimore Orioles.
 On July 9, 2010, he entered the game for Justin Verlander with the bases loaded, and induced a double play to get out of the inning.
 The next inning he got his first career strikeouts, finishing the day with 12/3 innings pitched and two strikeouts.
 On July 30, he earned his first career win against the Boston Red Sox.
+Weinhardt made 28 appearances for Detroit during his rookie campaign, compiling a 2-2 record and 6.14 ERA with 21 strikeouts across 29 1/3 innings pitched.